aws-solutions-library-samples/guidance-for-container-runtime-security-monitoring-with-cncf-falco-and-aws-security-hub/README.md

 security or suspicious events behavior (configured in Falco rules) an sending the log events to FireLens, which transforms the JSON logs as per the configuration settings specified and finally sends the logs to CloudWatch.

-At the end, you should have the following number of pods and deployments.
+At the end, you should have the following pods and deployments related to Falco:
 ```bash
 kubectl -n falco get pods
 ```